 The client maintained real-time awareness of all potential threats that could impact their operations.
 Persistent monitoring enabled the client management team to make informed planning and operational decisions as rapidly developing conditions on the ground evolved.

 The local labor force of a multinational energy company was forced to abandon the project site due to conflict in the region.
 To ascertain whether it was safe to resume operations or, if necessary, withdraw the company's equipment to a safe location, the client required a site assessment to be performed in a high threat environment.

 The Madison Springfield team performed inventories and equipment damage assessments to provide the client the status of their high value assets.
 It was determined that a successful recovery of the assets was possible and a detailed recovery plan was developed.

 The site assessment and recovery plan provided the client with the information necessary to make an informed decision related to the site's operations.
 This information also impacted the company's future operational planning for the region.

 Baghdad and Basra, Iraq

 Efforts by a multinational agricultural products company to resume the performance of a contract for the provision of certain commodities had been unsuccessful.
 Other attempts to determine the cause of the contract frustration had yielded very little in the way of insight.

-A local MSI team of researchers performed a due diligence assessment to ascertain the cause of the delay.
+A local Madison Springfield team of researchers performed a due diligence assessment to ascertain the cause of the delay.
 To complete the assessment, primary and secondary information sources were consulted and analyzed.

-The MSI team was able to uncover the primary factors that had been preventing the client from resuming the performance of the contract.
+The Madison Springfield team was able to uncover the primary factors that had been preventing the client from resuming the performance of the contract.
 This knowledge enabled the client to take the appropriate corrective action to mitigate the consequences of the contract frustration.